Product Profiles¶

 <PRODUCT_HOME>/bin/wso2server.bat --optimize -Dprofile=api-publisher --skipConfigOptimization

-So, before running this command (with --skipConfigOptimization option) you are expected to do the configuration changes in deployment.toml manually in the pack.
-So passing this option allows you to preserve the already manually applied configurations, when doing the profile optimization via the commands.
+Before running this command (with the --skipConfigOptimization option) you are expected to do the configuration changes in the deployment.toml file manually in the pack.
+Passing this option allows you to preserve the configurations that you previously manually applied while optimizing the profile.

 Note

-Doing the profile optimization using the scripts, is the recommended approach and manually doing the optimization including the usage of option --skipConfigOptimization, should be done only in the cases where it can't be avoided.
+Profile optimization using scripts is the recommended approach.
+Manually optimizing and including the usage of the --skipConfigOptimization option should be done only in the cases where it can't be avoided.